Configuring Key pages

 Configuring Key pages for web applications

-After configuring the fields in the General tab of the web application configuration, proceed with the instructions on this page to configure the Key pages tab:
+After configuring the fields in the General tab of the web application configuration, follow these steps to configure the Key pages tab:

 Order key pages to ensure proper URL matches.